winddori2002/MANNER/README.md

 ### Training with other arguments
 If you want to edit model settings, you can run the following code with other arguments.

-In configuration.py, you can find other arguments, such as batach size, epoch, and so on.
+In configuration.py, you can find other arguments, such as batch size, epoch, and so on.

 ```
 python main.py train --hidden 60 --depth 4 --growth 2 --kernel_size 8 --stride 4 --segment_len 64 --aug True --aug_type tempo